mitsuhiko/flask-oauth/docs/index.rst

     def get_twitter_token():
         return session.get('twitter_token')

-Note that the function must return `None` if the token does not exist, and otherwise return a tuple in the form ``(token, secret)``.
+If the token does not exist, the function must return `None`, and otherwise return a tuple in the form ``(token, secret)``.

 Signing in / Authorizing